Computational chemistry: Algorithm

 CCSD and CCSD(T) methods are advanced electronic structure techniques involving single, double, and in the case of CCSD(T), perturbative triple excitations for calculating electronic correlation effects.

 Complexity

-CCSD

-Scales as $\mathcal{O}(M^6)$ where $M$ is the number of basis functions.
+CCSD scales as $\mathcal{O}(M^6)$ where $M$ is the number of basis functions.
 This intense computational demand arises from the inclusion of single and double excitations in the electron correlation calculation.

-CCSD(T)

-With the addition of perturbative triples, the complexity increases to $\mathcal{O}(M^7)$.
+With the addition of perturbative triples in CCSD, the complexity increases to $\mathcal{O}(M^7)$.
 This elevated complexity restricts practical usage to smaller systems, typically up to 20-25 atoms in conventional implementations.

 Electron density plot of the 2a1 molecular orbital of methane at the CCSD(T)/cc-pVQZ level.
 Graphic created with Molden based on correlated geometry optimization with CFOUR at the CCSD(T) level in cc-pVQZ basis.

 Linear-scaling CCSD(T) method

 Algorithm

 An adaptation of the standard CCSD(T) method using local natural orbitals (NOs) to significantly reduce the computational burden and enable application to larger systems.